7 Things You Need to Know About a Career in Logistics

 3. Work locations can vary

-4. It’s a high-pressure job
+4. It can be a high-pressure career

 “Logistics itself is a very challenging area within the SCM domain as most of the points of failure occur during logistics functions,” Sharma says.

 Logistics is an important piece of the SCM puzzle, but it’s only one piece.
 Sharma says the most successful logisticians have a strong understanding of SCM as a whole.

 “A lot of challenges occur as people working in individual parts do not know how the parts come together which also causes stress,” Sharma says.

 6. It's been dubbed a “Best Business Job”

 That’s right!
 U.S. News & World Report ranked logistician number 18 on their 2020 Best Business Jobs list.3 Several factors contribute to these rankings, including median salary, unemployment rate, job prospects, work-life balance and stress level.

 Obviously every occupation has its pros and cons—and logistics careers are no different—but the total package appears to be a pretty appealing option for anyone considering a business career based on this criteria.

 How can you qualify yourself to help fill the void?
 By getting educated!
 We used real-time job analysis software to examine over 70,000 logistics job postings from the past year and found that 70 percent were seeking candidates with a bachelor’s degree at a minimum.4 The BLS also states that while an associate’s degree will qualify you for some positions, bachelor’s degrees are becoming more desirable due to the increased complexity of the field.2